na-na-hi/renget/archive/cpu-lora.md

 These just vary based on the input model's information.

 - `--rope-freq-base F`: Frequency base for ROPE (default 10000.000000)
-  - This number should match the rope freq. base used on the input model.
-Usually the default is correct, but for code llama models use `1000000`
+  - This number should match the rope freq. base used on the input model. **Usually the default is correct, but for code llama models use `1000000`.**
-  - Example: `--repo-freq-base 1000000`
+  - Example: `--rope-freq-base 1000000`

 ### LoRA Quality

 These directly impact the quality of your LoRA.
 You should definitely read these and intentionally set them to specific values.
 This is probably the most confusing and unintuitive part of training.

-My guess at matching [LimaRP v2](https://huggingface.co/lemonilia/limarp-llama2-v2): `--ctx 8192 --batch 1 --grad-acc 1 --lora-alpha 16 --lora-r 16 --adam-iter 3100 --adam-alpha 0.000065` (set `--adam-iter` to 2x the number of samples, and set the `--rank-*` parameters to match `--lora-r`)
+If you just want settings like [LimaRP v2](https://huggingface.co/lemonilia/limarp-llama2-v2), you can use these: `--ctx 8192 --batch 1 --grad-acc 1 --lora-alpha 16 --lora-r 16 --adam-iter 3100 --adam-alpha 0.000065` (**Note:** Set `--adam-iter` to 2x the number of samples in your data.
+They had 1550 samples.
+Also, `--lora-dropout` [isn't implemented yet](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1693516781) in llama.cpp.)

-These two control the context size:
+These first two control the context size:

 - `-c N`, `--ctx N`: Context size used during training (default 128)
   - The context size used during training is similar to the context size you use during text generation.
 Larger sizes greatly increase memory usage and training time, so beware.
 Using a context size smaller than the base model *shouldn't* affect the base model too much, but **each of your training data examples *should* be under this context size**.